-Did you watch Chris Froome (Team SKY) on Stage 8 of the Tour de France?
-During the last 7km he was able to ride faster than any of his competitors.
-It was mainly a steady, hard pace that allowed him reach the finish line more than 1.45min before his worst opponent.
-I’ve seen a few discussions about whether Chris Froome is clean or not (based on his power to Watts ratio on that last hill).
+Did you watch Christopher Froome (Team SKY) on Stage 8 of the Tour de France?
+During the last 7km, he could ride faster than any of his competitors.
+It was mainly a steady, hard pace that allowed him to reach the finish line more than 1.45min before his worst opponent.
+I’ve seen a few discussions about whether Froome is clean or not (based on his power to Watts ratio on that last hill).
 I won’t go into that discussion.

-Instead, I will point out three legal and very important ingredients that Froome has used in his preparation to maximize his threshold power.
+Instead, I will point out three legal and essential ingredients that Froome has used in his preparation to maximize his threshold power.

-And you can actually implement these strategies in your training formula today.
+And you can implement these strategies in your training formula today.

 #Ingredient 1 – Consistency

-If you aim to increase your threshold power you need be consistent.
-This means you have to stick to your training program day after day, week after week, month after month, for however long it takes to reach your goals.
-Significant improvements of threshold power won’t happen overnight.
-So take a long-term approach: Each workout should take you a little closer to your goal.
+If you aim to increase your threshold power, you need to be consistent.
+You have to stick to your training program day after day, week after week, month after month, for however long it takes to reach your goals.
+Significant improvements in threshold power won’t happen overnight.
+So take a long-term approach: Each workout should take you a little closer to your destination.

-Keep in mind that if you really want to improve your threshold power and cycling abilities overall, you need to be patient.
-Allow yourself the time to improve and reach your cycling goals.
-Commit to work hard each and every time you hop on your bike and make sure you do your best to maximize your results.
+Keep in mind that if you want to improve your threshold power and cycling abilities overall, you need to be patient.
+First, allow yourself the time to improve and reach your cycling goals.
+Then, commit to working hard every time you hop on your bike and make sure you do your best to maximize your results.